pchinjr/doc-tales/README.md

 Doc-Tales is a personalized communications sorter for the intelligent document processing industry.
 The solution unifies and intelligently processes content from diverse sources (emails, documents, and social media) into a single dashboard with archetype-based personalization that adapts to the user's cognitive style.

+## Intro

+Between client work and traveling to speak at conferences, I had way more ideas than time to join the AWS Lambda Hackathon.
+Then Brooke Jamieson convinced me at AWS Community Day Midwest that Q would help solve the time constraint.
+The next day, Q and I started building doc-tales (oo woo oo)

+### Why

+A growing pile of mail haunts me, slowly lurching towards me from the side of my desk.
+My first instinct as a builder is always the same: make a machine to do it for me.

+So that’s what I did.

+**Doc-Tales** is an event-driven communications pipeline for multi-dimensional analysis.
+It’s built around the idea of a standardized communication object — once that shape is locked down, you can plug in all kinds of logic: enrichment, filtering, personalization, notifications.

+Doc-tales doesn’t wait for a user to tag or categorize their communications; instead, users navigate by dimensions classified within four user archetypes.

+- **Prioritizer**: Focus on urgency and importance
+- **Connector**: Focus on relationships and networks
+- **Visualizer**: Focus on visual data representation
+- **Analyst**: Focus on detailed analysis and metrics

+## How

+I’ve designed the system around four user archetypes.
+Each archetype displays information in unique ways to match the user's favored cognitive model.
+To improve discoverability, user interactions are monitored and their archetype is updated, leading to a better default experience and the ability to change with the user.

+Doc-tales starts with **S3 events to trigger Lambda functions when new communication objects are added to S3**.
+Some of those pipelines use AWS Comprehend and other ML services to extract metadata — things like urgency, relationships, or topics.
+Other parts route the results to the UI based on the user’s archetype — how they like to think and sort information.

+### What I Focused On

+Despite the superpowers that Q gives me, I can’t do it all.
+I focused on my expertise in **cloud architecture** and anticipating system needs.
+I avoided writing custom ML algorithms or overly engineered frontend logic — not because it’s not important, but because it would have slowed down the parts I wanted to get right first.

+- The frontend is scaffolded and deployable, with enough hooks to support dynamic views.
+- The backend is separated cleanly by concern.
+The Lambdas are heavier than I’d like, but I decided not to add complexity like a service router yet.
+I’ll wait until I actually need one.
+- Documentation and commit history are clean and deliberate, not just a hackathon throw away

+### Architecture Highlights

+- **Event-driven**: S3 → Lambda + Comprehend → DynamoDB pipeline
+- **Multi-workspace**: Separate packages for frontend (React/TypeScript), backend (Node.js/Lambda), and common utilities
+- **AWS Services**: Comprehend for NLP, DynamoDB for storage, S3 for document storage, API Gateway, and Q Developer CLI

+### What I Learned

+I started thinking less about what Q could do, and more about what it *should* do — and how I’d monitor, secure, and review the things it touches.
+Somewhere in that process, I remembered that Q is built on top of Fig — a tool I already trusted.
+I was honestly surprised at how well Q works.

+If you’re an AWS builder and you want something that’s fast, contextual, and close to your stack, I’d recommend it.

+The whole experience pushed me to think about what it means to work alongside agentic systems — not just using tools, but **building responsibly with them**.
+That includes planning for permissions, logging, debugging, and growing a system that might be making decisions you didn’t write directly.

+Doc-Tales is my first shot at building something for that kind of future.

+It's still early, but it works.

+And for now, it even sorts my mail.

 ### 🎯 Core Value Proposition

 - **Archetype-based personalization** that adapts the interface to user cognitive styles